120 Bahadur: Film title dispute

 Even before the release of the film, controversy erupted over the title of the film.
 Rumblings against the film title were ongoing ever since the film was announced in social media by producers with protests organized by members of the Yadav community in Gurgaon, Haryana.
 They blocked roads, demanding a change in film title.
 The protesters wanted the title of the film to be changed to 120 Veer Ahir in order to reflect the contribution of the Yadav community in the 1962 War.
 The protestors have threatened to expand the agitation after 26 October 2025 if the name was not changed.
 They demanded that the martyrs should be named, and a tribute should be paid to them at the end of the film, otherwise they will boycott the film.
 After protests in Haryana and Rajasthan against the title of the film, other demonstrations were organized in Uttar Pradesh on the same lines threatening to stop the release in Uttar Pradesh and Bihar.
 In August 2025, Ahir Janjagrati Foundation of Rajasthan had sent a legal notice to Farhan Akhtar and others for downplaying the contribution of Ahir Yadav community.

 In October 2025, hundreds of protestors in Gurgaon, Bal Kishan Yadav, BJP leader and councillor from Manesar, explaining : "Our community is here today to ensure our valiant efforts are reflected in history instead of being wiped out as is being attempted.
 The character Farhan Akhtar plays (Major Shaitan Singh) did lead the 100+ Ahirs but our sacrifice should not be forgotten by promoting only the Chauhan community.”
 A group of ahir yadav leaders in Gurgaon, have threatened to stall the release of the film in Harayana, if the name of the film is not changed to '120 Veer Ahir' and claimed the title is an insult to their martyred.
 The protestors on 28 October 2025 also blocked the NH-48 with protest march for several hours.
 Some even demanded the setting up of separate Ahir Regiment.
-Ahir community members on 9 November 2025 threatened to file FIRs against Farhan Akhtar, if name isn't changed.
+Ahir community members on 9 November 2025 threatened to file FIRs against Farhan Akhtar, if name is not changed.
 The Ahirs under the banner of Sanyukt Ahir Regiment Morcha have threatened to stop the screening of the film, demanding that the film name must be changed.
 In a sort of reply to accusations Farhan Akhtar while promoting the film on Aap Ki Adalat revealed the reason, why he named the film 120 Bahadur.
-The Delhi High Court dismissed a 11th hour PIL filed by the Sanyukt Ahir Regiment Morcha, saying the film distorts historical facts and demanding a change in the film's name.
+The Delhi High Court dismissed an 11th hour PIL filed by the Sanyukt Ahir Regiment Morcha, saying the film distorts historical facts and demanding a change in the film's name.
 The court further said, if any change or correction is required, it should be done on over-the-top (OTT) release, clearing the film's release as scheduled.